Industrial training institute: Schemes/Courses for ITI pass outs

+After training and passing out from Industrial training Institute (I.T.I),Candidates can join job in private or public (government) sector industry as a trainee or can join apprenticeship training scheme in different companies.
+Few opt for self employment like starting their own workshop or garage or firm providing services like plumbing, electrical motor/generator winding, civil masonary or painting.Government(public) sector jobs for ITI certificate holders are in Railways, State transport corporations (STC), Electricity generating, transmission and distribution companies, Municipal and Panchayat local bodies of administration in India.

 Apprenticeship Training Scheme

 After completing ITI, tradesmen can undergo apprenticeship training in different industries.
 The Scheme is implemented by Directorate General of Training under Ministry of Skill Development and Entrepreneurship with the objective that "Training imparted in Institutions alone is not sufficient for acquisition of skills and needs to be supplemented by training in the actual work place."

 Duration for Apprenticeship training is generally one year for those appeared in ITI final exam, i.e. AITT.
 For freshers usually it takes three years.
 During the training trainees are paid stipend on monthly basis.

 CITS SCHEME:-After passing ITI one can be illegible to appear AISET and join Craft Instructor Training Scheme at NSTI and ITOT all over India also via RPL Scheme to be an Instructor and can get National Instructor certificate.

 Lateral Entry to Polytechnic Diploma Engineering

 Polytechnics approved by AICTE offer engineering courses for 3 years duration through an entrance exam known with different name in different states (JEXPO in West Bengal, JEEP in Uttarakhand, JEECUP in Uttar Pradesh, CG PPT in Chandigarh etc.).And After the completion of the course candidates are awarded with diploma in different disciplines.
 Those who have passed minimum 2 years ITI course with National Trade Certificate are given an opportunity to go for a lateral entry directly to the 2nd year of the Polytechnic diploma course.
 Entrance exam known as VOCLET is conducted every year for this purpose along with the JEXPO.